 Medical Malpractice – Medical malpractice occurs when a doctor, nurse, dentist or other medical/healthcare worker performs his or her duties in a manner that is negligent.
 This means, the worker’s action or non-action does not meet the industry standard of care and, as a result, the patient suffers injury.

-Soft Tissue Injuries – Soft tissue injuries may be caused from a single event or over a period of time (repetitive activity).
+Soft Tissue Injuries – Soft tissue injuries may be caused by a single event or over a period of time (repetitive activity).
 Generally, soft tissue injuries are bruises, sprains or strains to the muscles, ligaments or tendons.
 Injuries to the internal organs or bones are not considered soft tissue injuries.

-Workers’ Compensation – Workers compensation refers to benefits given to workers who have been injured during the course of their employment.
-Employees may receive compensation for costs, such as, lost salary, medical treatment, job rehabilitation and other types of compensation depending on the situation.
+Workers’ Compensation – Workers' compensation refers to benefits given to workers who have been injured during the course of their employment.
+Employees may receive compensation for costs, such as lost salary, medical treatment, job rehabilitation and other types of compensation depending on the situation.
 In return, the employer cannot be sued by the employee for the same injuries/incident.
 Such benefits are required for all United States workers by state and federal law.

-Wrongful Death – A wrongful death claim is a legal action by survivor’s of a deceased individual.
+Wrongful Death – A wrongful death claim is a legal action taken by survivors of a deceased individual.
 In order to have such a claim, the loved one’s death must have been caused by the wrongful actions of another party.
 The decedent’s loved ones, bringing the claim, may receive monetary compensation for their losses, as determined by the court.
 Every state has a wrongful death statute; however, the laws may differ greatly.